bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: RNMRA only

 Description:
-`GAIN` sets the observe channel receiver gain. `GAIN` takes one parameter, gain which is the relative receiver gain.
-If this parameter is omitted, RNMR will prompt for the receiver gain with the current gain as the default.
-The receiver gain is a real number between 0.0 and 100.0, inclusive and is considered precise to 0.1.
+`GAIN` sets the observe channel receiver gain.
+If no gain is specified RNMR will prompt for it with the current receiver gain as a default.
+The receiver gain must be between 0.0 and 100.0 inclusive and is considered precise to 0.1.
 ## GAINL
 Set lock receiver gain